mlpc-ucsd/MaskCLIP/README.md

 ## Citation

-If you find this work helpful, please consider cite MaskCLIP use the following BibTeX entry.
+If you find this work helpful, please consider citing MaskCLIP using the following BibTeX entry.

 ```BibTeX
 @inproceedings{ding2023maskclip,